relaystr/ndk/doc/usecases/broadcast.md

 - relay responses classified as permanent failure stop retry for that relay target
 - relay responses classified as transient failure remain retryable

+## Delivery policy

+NDK uses an internal `DeliveryPolicy` for local-first broadcast retry handling.

+Current policy selection is automatic:

+- ephemeral events use `doNotRetry`
+- deletion events use `highPriorityControl`
+- replaceable and addressable events use `latestStateOnly`
+- other events use `persistentEventual`

+This policy is currently **not configurable** through `ndk.broadcast.broadcast()`, `NdkConfig`, or a per-event override.

+That means:

+- you cannot choose a custom retry/backoff profile for one broadcast
+- you cannot inject your own delivery policy classifier
+- the practical way to influence policy today is through the event kind you publish

+Examples:

+- `kind:5` deletions get faster control-style retries
+- replaceable kinds only keep retrying the newest visible version
+- ephemeral kinds are not persisted for background retry

 ## Relay targeting

 Broadcast targeting can include more than author outbox relays.